bigplans47/went_to_bali_project/README.md

 Work to add products to shopping cart from index page with ajax.
 Item should be added to the shopping card and the number of items in the card should update
+-reviewing how ajax works and what is happening when an item is added to the cart

 # README